AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

-# Pipelone for novel family computation and analysis
+# Pipeline for novel family computation and analysis

 Here we present the pipeline for computing novel gene families from the proteomes of a collection of genomes, and how to calculate their genomic context conservation.

 The scripts presented here assume that the gene names are formatted as >genome_source_of_isolation@genome_name@gene_name@domain|phylum